Toilets designed to assist those with disabilities to be built at Hadfield Park

 Mitchell Shire Mayor Rhonda Sanderson said creating inclusive and connected communities was a priority for council.
 “Last year, we created our first Social Justice Framework and one of the major priorities was to provide a community that promotes people with a disability having the right to participate in their community,” Cr Sanderson said.
 “These new toilet facilities will provide our residents, and the many visitors to our shire, with accessible toilet facilities which will complement the highly popular all-inclusive Community Bank® Adventure Playground and Splash Park.
 “We would like to sincerely thank the Victorian Government for their support in helping us deliver this important community facility.”
 Construction of the new toilets is expected to begin in September and be completed by the end of November.

-For more details on the Changing Places program, including locations of other facilities, visit www.changingplaces.org.au.
+For more details on the program, including locations of other facilities, please visit the Changing Places website.

 This page was last updated on 5 March 2020.